ClickHouse/clickhouse-jdbc-bridge/README.md

-### Disclaimer
+> [!NOTE]

-clickhouse-jdbc-bridge contains experimental code and is currently lack of support.
-As such this project is currently in **frozen** state.
-There may be reliability and security issues.
-Please use at your own risk.
+> clickhouse-jdbc-bridge contains experimental codes and is no longer supported.
+It may contain reliability and security vulnerabilities.
+Use it at your own risk.

 # ClickHouse JDBC Bridge